philratcliffe/openssl_examples/README.md

 ### Run an insecure SSLv2 server for testing purposes
 SSLv2 is NOT secure!
 SSLv2 should only be used for test purposes.
-For example, if you are writing a client that identifies servers that still support the insecure SSLv2 protocol.
+For example, to test a client that identifies servers that still support the insecure SSLv2 protocol.

 NOTE: ssl2 support is disabled by default with the latest versions of OpenSSL.
 To run the command below you will need to get the OpenSSL source and compile